 3. Hydrate Your Skin

 You need to pay extra attention to keep dryness at bay, because of the dip in estrogen, your skin loses out on the moisture during this time.
 So your skin might start looking dry and patchy, which will make the fine lines and wrinkles on your skin more prominent.
 Use an intensively nourishing moisturiser during the day, one that suits your skin type, to keep your skin soft, supple and hydrated.
 And during the night use a hydrating night cream.

 Though you need to sleep for eight hours every day, during this time of the month you need to make sure that you get enough rest and sleep as your body goes through a lot of changes.
 So, do not compromise on sleep or else it will not just have adverse effects on your mood, but it will also affect your skin.
 After sleeping for 8 hours your skin will look fresh and well-rested.
 Here is your go-to guide to deal with period mood swings,

 5. Load Up On Healthy Food

 You might be tempted to indulge in a lot of junk food during your period, but you have to make it a point to eat healthily.
 Load up on healthy foods such as green leafy vegetables, fruits, lentils, soy and milk as there is a dip in your body’s iron level because of constant loss of blood.
 Working out on periods can also help maintain your mood and health.
-Here is your guide about working out on your period.
+Here is your guide about working out on your period to relieve cramps.

-Menstruation, periods, chums, menses, the scarlet wave, or ‘that time of the month’, it has many names.
+Menstruation, periods, chums, menses, the scarlet wave, or ‘that time of the month’, has many names.
 Period gives us women a serious headache, literally and metaphorically.
-But worry not and follow the skincare routine, eat healthy food and extremely important, don’t believe in myths.
-Debunk common period myths you simply shouldn’t believe here.
+But worry not and follow the skincare routine, eat healthy food and most importantly, don’t believe in myths.
+Debunk common period myths you simply shouldn’t believe, read here.